ueberauth/ueberauth_google/README.md

     end
     ```

-1. You controller needs to implement callbacks to deal with `Ueberauth.Auth` and `Ueberauth.Failure` responses.
+1. Your controller needs to implement callbacks to deal with `Ueberauth.Auth` and `Ueberauth.Failure` responses.

 For an example implementation see the [Überauth Example](https://github.com/ueberauth/ueberauth_example) application.